OctopusDeploy/blog/blog/2021-06/asp-net-iis-on-prem-to-azure-app-service/index.md

 ![Azure app service deployment variables](cloud-based-variables.png "width=500")

 We also need to update our Project variables to support the cloud.
 The primary thing we need to change is our database connection string.
 In this case, I've composed my database connection string with individual variables which makes it easy to update.

-I can remove unused variables for ports and bindings etc. I could add host name or DNS details if needed but this doesn't apply in this case.
+I also removed unused variables for IIS bindings and port configuration.

 ## Explore runbooks